Model Test Shoot Guide 2024

 Finding a creative team can be daunting at first but really just requires patience, perseverance and some thick skin.
 For me, time was always the most limiting factor when finding new creatives to work with and is one of the reasons why so many fashion photographers in Los Angeles and New York stick to creative groups when first entering the industry.
 Not to mention, if you find someone you really enjoy working with then I would suggest you try to stick with them for a hot second.

 This will allow you to both build your portfolios together.
-Facebook and Instagram are great places to reach out and find creative teams like makeup artists or hair stylists.
+Instagram is a great place to reach out and find creative teams like makeup artists or hair stylists.
 It’s a pretty safe bet that your team probably won’t find you right away.

 If you can tell that a shoot was done in Los Angeles by a local makeup artist then you’re one step closer to finding that connection.
 Agencies also have lists of makeup artists, hair stylists and clothing stylists who you can get in contact with through bookers.
 Depending on their availability and schedule, they may have room for upcoming creative shoots that they’d be willing to work with you on for free or a lower rate than they typically charge.